VazkiiMods/Botania/doc/omake.md

 and departed for home that night, knowing they would likely never see either Daybloom or Nightshade in person again.

-Today, Hydrangea lives a well-off life from the money made from the band's peak years, and continues to drum under a pseudonym, though they explicitly keep it amateur and refuse all offers to form a commercial group.
+Today, Hydrangea lives a well-off life from the Mana made from the band's peak years, and continues to drum under a pseudonym, though they explicitly keep it amateur and refuse all offers to form a commercial group.